-- Contact your authorized Subaru dealer prior to state emission testing if you are unsure whether your vehicle has a Full-Time 4WD or AWD transmission.
+- Contact your authorized Subaru retailer prior to state emission testing if you are unsure whether your vehicle has a Full-Time 4WD or AWD transmission.

 - Alert your vehicle emission inspector prior to testing that your Subaru vehicle is either Full-Time 4WD or AWD-equipped and cannot be tested on a single two-wheel dynamometer.

-- If your vehicle is improperly tested and exhibits driveability symptoms described above, we suggest you contact your authorized Subaru dealer or Subaru of America, Inc. immediately.
-All post-emission testing repairs should be performed at an authorized Subaru dealer to ensure that they are done properly.
+- If your vehicle is improperly tested and exhibits driveability symptoms described above, we suggest you contact your authorized Subaru retailer or Subaru of America, Inc. immediately.
+All post-emission testing repairs should be performed at an authorized Subaru retailer to ensure that they are done properly.

 - Contact Subaru of America, Inc. at 1-800-SUBARU3 if you have any additional questions.